 Approval Required For: Wis.
-Stat. - 1.
-A Wisconsin veterans home including an in home hospital operated by the State Department of Veterans Affairs. §§ 150.46(1), 150.93 (5) Noninstitutional residential facilities run by the Department of Health Services for persons who are relocated from any center for the developmentally disabled. §§ 150.46(2), 46.047
+Stat.
+1. A Wisconsin veterans home including an in home hospital operated by the State Department of Veterans Affairs. §§ 150.46(1), 150.93(5) Up to four noninstitutional residential facilities run by the Department of Health Services for persons who are relocat- ed from any center for the developmentally disabled. §§ 150.46(2), 46.047